NoiseSDF2NoiseSDF: Learning Clean Neural Fields from Noisy Supervision: Experiment

 \subsection{Ablation Study}

-Our ablation experiments were carried out on the “Chair” subset of ShapeNet, which contains 6271 models for training, 169 for validation, and 338 for testing.
-The configurations for all of our principal experiments originate with this subset and are progressively generalized to broader settings.
+In the ablation setting, we evaluated our design choices on the “Chair” subset of ShapeNet, with 6271 models for training, 169 for validation, and 338 for testing.

-\textbf{Denoising Network.} The 3DS2V decoder contains 24 self-attention blocks, one cross-attention block, and a fully connected layer.
-Fine-tuning the entire decoder yields the best denoising performance, with metrics steadily improving over 15 epochs: IoU increases from 0.88 to 0.93, and Normal Consistency (NC) improves from 0.93 to 0.96.
-In comparison, fine-tuning only the fully connected layer offers virtually no benefit.
-Adding the cross-attention block introduces a clear gain—its final NC reaches 0.95, close to the best model—but at the cost of doubling the training time.

-\textbf{Noise Type.} Beyond standard zero‐mean Gaussian noise, we evaluated three additional noise types—Uniform, Discrete, and Laplace noise—each applied at a fixed magnitude of \(\sigma=0.01\).
+\textbf{Noise Type.} Beyond standard zero‐mean Gaussian noise, we evaluated three additional noise types, Uniform, Discrete, and Laplace noise, each applied at a fixed magnitude of \(\sigma=0.01\).
 Furthermore, to assess the impact of non-zero bias in Gaussian perturbations, we conducted experiments over the domain \([-1,1]^3\) using means of \(\mu = 0.005\), \(0.01\), and \(0.02\).
-Comprehensive quantitative results are presented in Table~\ref{tab:noisetype}.
+Comprehensive quantitative results are presented in Table \ref{tab:noisetype}.
 At \(\sigma=0.01\) on \([-1,1]^3\), our model consistently shows denoising performance under Uniform and Discrete noise, with notable gains in both IoU and NC.

-However, it shows limited benefit under Laplace noise.
-For Gaussian noise with \(\sigma=0.01\) increasing \(\mu\), our model remains effective at lower \(\mu\), but its advantage diminishes as the \(\mu\) grows, eventually leading to degraded reconstruction quality.
+\textbf{Noisy vs. Clean Supervision.} Under the Noise2Noise (N2N) setting, clean supervision reduces to Noise2Clean, where ground-truth SDF values are provided during training.
+For a fair comparison, we conducted experiments under identical training conditions (batch size, shapes numbers/batch, etc.) between our noisy and clean supervision with a noise level of 0.01.
+The results are reported in Table \ref{tab:supervision_signal}~(Clean as target).
+We observed that our noisy supervision achieves performance nearly equivalent to that of clean supervision, which aligns with the findings of \citet{pmlr-v80-lehtinen18a}.
+This supports our main hypothesis that cleaner outputs can be produced by observing noisy neural fields.

+\textbf{Noisy Targets and Denoising Networks.} To validate that our framework can relax constraints on the architecture of the SDF prediction (i.e., Point2SDF), we conducted a study by replacing 3DS2V with 3DILG as the noisy targets.
+We further used 3DILG as the denoising network and performed the same experiments.
+3DILG \cite{zhang20223dilg} encodes 3D shapes using irregular latent grids, whereas 3DS2V represents neural fields with a set of vectors.
+In Table \ref{tab:supervision_signal}, the results indicate that our method remains effective in learning clean SDFs from noisy supervision.
+These findings support the generalizability of our approach across different forms of noisy supervision and denoising networks.